MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

      ![App content](media/service-create-distribute-apps/power-bi-apps-content.png)

 5. On **Access**, decide who has access to the app: either everyone in your organization, specific people,  Active Directory security groups.
 If you have permissions, you can decide to install the app automatically for the recipients.
 You can enable this setting in the [Power BI Admin Portal](https://docs.microsoft.com/en-us/power-bi/service-admin-portal).
-Go [here](#how-to-enable-pushing-apps) for more details on distributing access.
+For some considerations go [here](#how-to-enable-pushing-apps).

     ![App access](media/service-create-distribute-apps/power-bi-apps-access.png)